 As a freshman, one may be unconditionally admitted to the Horizons Program if he or she is a high school graduate with an academic grade point average of a least 2.25 on a 4.0 scale.
-Students awarded diplomas through the GED examination should have a minimum score of 35 on each of the sub-tests and an average standard score of at least 50 on all GED sub-tests.
+Students awarded diplomas through the GED examination should have satisfied all standard scores on each sub-test and all average standard scores on all GED sub-tests.
+An official transcript of a prospective student's GED must be submitted for admission.
+The Faculty Committee on Academic Standing will review the scores.
+An interview and/or other academic aptitude assessments, as well as letters of recommendation, may be required by the Committee.